Smoked lamb ribs are tender and packed full of flavor. Learn how to smoke lamb ribs with our easy barbecue recipe.

 You would be hardpressed to find a meat lover who does not like their ribs.
 If you own a barbecue smoker, you are in luck.
 Nothing is quite like lamb ribs that are cooked low and slow over smoke for hours.

-This smoked lamb rib recipe is no different.
-Prepared with a beautiful BBQ dry rub, slow-smoked, and then coated in barbecue sauce, there’s nothing quite like them.
-These beauties are juicy and packed full of flavor.
+Our smoked lamb rib recipe is no different.
+This stripped-down version of our smoked rack of lamb is prepared with a beautiful BBQ dry rub, slow-smoked, and then coated in barbecue sauce.
+These beauties are juicy and packed full of flavor and there’s nothing quite like them.

 The first step in our meat prep is to remove the membrane from the rib rack.
 For the unfamiliar, this is a layer of silverskin that sits on the underside of the rib rack.
 It’s similarly found on pork ribs and beef ribs, and lamb is no different.